Micdu70/FallGuysStats/README.md

 ## Changelog récent de la Version Officielle

+  - `1.168`
+    - Bugfix and program optimization
+  - `1.167`
+    - Bugfix and program optimization
   - `1.166`
     - Display overlay information for rounds played with shared code
     - Double-click a share code in the round details to copy it to the clipboard